 Andrew Pearce bowls

 Vermont Antique Mall

 The Marsh Billings Rockefeller National Historical Park (NHP) can customize discovery hikes and workshops for your group for any season.
 Check out these programs open to the public to give you an idea, then contact the Park to organize a visit just for your group or ask us to organize it as part of your package.

 The NHP’s main entrance is a 20-minute walk or short drive from the B&B. There is also a trail head leading to the Park right behind The Woodstocker, from the base of Mount Tom.

 There are simply too many outdoorsy activities for us to list them all in detail here!
 Below are some ideas.
 Please contact us to discuss your customized experience.

 May to October

-Flyfishing, kayaking and canoeing, mountain biking, cycling, hiking, yoga hikes
+Flyfishing, kayaking and canoeing, mountain biking and e-biking, cycling, hiking, yoga hikes

 November to April

 Snowshoeing, skiing and snowboarding, fat biking, snowmobiling, dog sledding